negrt/CountryDynamicLinkLibrary/README.md

 * CountryDataSearchTool
 * CountryDatasetReaderWriter

-Repositories available on my GitHub page.
+Repositories have been made for these appliations on my GitHub page.